 It’s the mind and fingers of Bernard Edwards who brought forth from the ether the funkiest of notes to this corporeal plane for Chic’s 1977 classic “Good Times.”
 It has formed the basis (bass-is!
 I slay me) for many other magnificent songs where the treble cowers in fear, including Queen’s “Another One Bites The Dust” and Grandmaster Flash’s “Adventures On The Wheels Of Steel.”
-And, of course, the first rap song to hit the US Top 40.
+And, of course, it anchors the first rap song to hit the US Top 40.

 Rap music had existed for years in New York City, but “Rapper’s Delight” took it national, into people’s cars and homes.
 It broke open the dam and almost immediately other rappers began shooting the rapids up the charts.
 Here’s how it happened.